TeamAOF/Craftoria/kubejs/assets/modern_industrialization/guides/modern_industrialization/guide/steam_age/coke_oven.md

   <Recipe id="modern_industrialization:hatches/bronze/fluid_output_hatch" />
 </Row>

-The Coke Oven block here has the role of a [Controller]().
+The Coke Oven block here has the role of a §2Controller§r.
 Every multiblock is managed by a controller, but you usually cannot interact with the controller directly: all input and output goes through hatches.
 We need a fluid input because the coke oven is powered by steam, we need an item input for the coal and an output for the coke.

 We can optionally add a fluid output hatch for the creosote.
 It is a chanced output and will therefore be voided if there is no room for it.